Rp70/dotbproj/README.md

 If you experience a bug, please file an issue so others can help or submit your PR.
 Thank you!

 ## *WARNING!*
 This project is currently used for projects I am working on.
 It may not work on your projects.
 Lot of changes need to be made and document here.
-However, you're welcome to change and submit your PR.
+However, if you're interested in, you're welcome to change and submit your PR.
 I welcome contributors.
 Thank you so much!

 ## Usage
 ### For your project